-"California Plumbing Code" refers to the most current edition of the Code as adopted by the City.
+"California Plumbing Code" or "CPC" refers to the most current edition of the California Plumbing Code as adopted by the City.

 "Cesspool" means an excavation in the ground receiving domestic wastewater, designed to retain the organic matter and solids, while allowing the liquids to seep into the soil.
-Cesspools differ from seepage pits because cesspool systems do not have septic tanks and are not authorized under this LAMP.
-The term cesspool does not include pit-privies and out-houses which are not regulated under this LAMP.
+Cesspools differ from seepage pits because cesspool systems do not have septic tanks and are not authorized under the LAMP.
+The term cesspool does not include pit-privies and out-houses which are not regulated under the LAMP.